 The third most common category of non-compliance was 'Transport practices, space allowences, height'.
-In three cases there were deficiences in the separation of bovine.
-In two inspections there were insufficient lightning at the time of loading and unloading.
-In three transports of svine the space allowances weren't obeyed.
+In two cases there were deficiences in the separation of bovine.
+In one transport of bovines the space allowances weren't obeyed and in one transport loading facilities were insufficient.